KaroliShp/CatGNN/README.md

 ## Implementation details & benchmarking

 For an explanation of each primitive and the base class implementation, see the report pdf.
+For benchmarking code, see attached Google Colab notebooks.

 ## Tests